-Ruhe corresponded with leading museum curators, anthropologists and collectors around the world who shared his interest in Aboriginal art.
-One of his primary aims was to give well-deserved and long overdue artistic recognition to Aboriginal artists.
-He created a database that includes biographical data for over 500 Aboriginal painters and carvers, including genealogical information and lists of exhibitions and publications.
+The Kluge-Ruhe Archive consists of the personal research of Professor Edward L. Ruhe.
+When Ed Ruhe first went to Australia as a Fulbright Scholar in 1965, he began collecting books and other ephemera.
+From this time onward, he corresponded with leading museum curators, anthropologists and collectors around the world who shared his interest in Aboriginal art, which culminated in over 1,500 pieces of correspondence.
+One of his primary aims was to give well-deserved and long overdue artistic recognition to Aboriginal artists, and to this end he created a database that includes biographical data for over 500 Aboriginal painters and carvers, including genealogical information and lists of exhibitions and publications.
 Ruhe also promoted public awareness of Aboriginal artists and their works by exhibiting portions of his collection in locations around the United States from 1966 to 1977.